 The Washington Elementary School District provides a food services program, which operates on a self-supporting basis.
 Nutritionally balanced meals are prepared daily.
-The District takes part in the National School Lunch and Breakfast programs by providing free and reduced-price meals according to federal guidelines.
-Applications for free or reduced meals may be picked up in the school office.
+The District takes part in the National School Lunch and Breakfast programs by providing no-cost meals according to federal guidelines.
 Menus are sent home yearly.
-Extra copies are available in each school office.
+Extra copies are available in each school office or available online.